Perfect Stovetop Steak: A Beginner's Guide to Juicy, Tender Results

 We’ve already talked about this, but it’s worth repeating: rest your steak!
 It will make all the difference in terms of tenderness and juiciness.

-(Part 8) The Joy of Experimentation: Taking Your Steak Cooking to the Next Level
+(Part 8) The Joy of Experimentation: Taking Your steak cooking to the Next Level

 Now that you've got the basics down, it’s time to get creative!
 There are so many different ways to cook and season your steak.
 Experiment with different cuts, seasonings, and cooking methods.
 You might discover your new favourite way to cook a steak!